segmentio/global-queue/Readme.md

 ## API

-### generate(name)
+### generate(name, [options])

   Return a function that will push onto the global queue named `name`, creating it if it doesn't already exist.
+Options:

+    {
+      wrap: true
+    }

+  Setting `wrap` to `false` will not wrap your arguments in an array.
+Most services want that, but some keep them as objects or plain values.

 ## License